parenthetical-e/bike2books/README.md

 - `bike2books` may also be a useful metric in thinking about where to add bicycle infrastructure.
 The Bike Master Plan focus on both lager between neighborhood connections (which are important), and local 'choke points'.
 This tool provides one way to estimate those changes impact on a measure of overall bike-a-bility.

-- The idea I'm exploring is really that if people are to bike more, they should be comfortable biking near their homes.
-If this intuition in countered by exiting data, and citizen input, it would need revision or replacement.

 - This is not a complete measure of course.
 It may not be good metric for commuting, for example.
 That said, a metric like this might be helpful in San Diego developing a bike friendly brand.

 ---